Vera Pragnell

 Vera Gwendolen Pragnell (23 September 1896 – 24 October 1968) was an English film researcher, script writer and journalist, sometimes writing under the name Vera Denis-Earle.

 In 1923, Pragnell created the Sanctuary, a utopian commune in Heath Common, West Sussex.

+Pragnell was the daughter of textile magnate Sir George Pragnell.
+In 1927 she married Edward Dennis Earle, an artist.
+They had one daughter, Deirdre.